Friday, May 26, 2023

 In this blog's penultimate post, we were celebrating Bryce's average size.
 Today, he's taller than most fourteen-year-olds; he stands level with me, and since his feet are a full size larger, I expect to be looking up at him soon.
 And his health?
 A few months ago, Bryce had a tearing cough for weeks, and we didn't even consider taking him to a doctor.
 Not because this is normal for him (it's not), but because we had no fear that it was a serious risk.
 Considering where we started, the change is mindboggling.

-This blog hadn't crossed my mind in years, and I'm not sure why it bubbled up in my consciousness now.
-I'm glad it did, though, because it gave me an opportunity to share this one last thought: if you are that new preemie parent - terrified, confused, wondering how you can go on - I want you to know that Bryce's prematurity plays no larger a role in his life today than most children's lack of it.
+if you are that new preemie parent - terrified, confused, wondering how you can go on - I want you to know that Bryce's prematurity plays no larger a role in his life today than most children's lack of it.
 It's not a short road, but with the incredible medical care available today and a little good fortune, a happy ending is attainable.

 This is the end for A Twin Story, but only the beginning for Bryce.